-Arvid Bell’s research interests include U.S., EU, and German foreign policy, the history and politics of Afghanistan and Central Asia, complex conflict systems, negotiation analysis and strategy, emotions and human motives in international conflict, dynamic simulation design, and system effects in multi-constituency networks.
-He has published in International Negotiation, Negotiation Journal, and the German Peace Report and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.
+Bell’s research interests include U.S., EU, and German foreign policy; the history and politics of Afghanistan and Central Asia; complex conflict systems; negotiation analysis; system effects in multi-constituency networks; dynamic simulation design; and the role of strategy, emotions, and human motives in international conflict.
+He has published research in International Negotiation, Negotiation Journal, and the Peace Report and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.

-At Harvard, Arvid Bell has authored dozens of immersive simulations and case exercises that push the boundaries of traditional teaching methods towards more dynamic and realistic training environments that prepare students and practitioners for the challenges of an increasingly complex and turbulent world.
-In collaboration with Brian Mandell, the Director of Harvard’s Kennedy School Negotiation Project, Arvid Bell pioneered the integration of negotiation science, complexity theory, and network analysis into “Systemic Multi-Constituency Exercises” (SMCE).
-The SMCE prototype was featured in advanced negotiation courses and institutes at Harvard Law School, Harvard Kennedy School, and Stanford University.
+In his negotiation training work, Bell leverages his research on complex conflict systems to create immersive multi-stakeholder negotiation simulations.
+These case exercises push the boundaries of traditional teaching methods towards more dynamic and realistic training environments, preparing students and practitioners for the challenges of an increasingly complex and turbulent world.
+In collaboration with Brian Mandell, the Director of Harvard’s Kennedy School Negotiation Project, Bell pioneered the design of systemic multi-constituency exercises (SMCEs) -- highly complex negotiation simulations that can involve up to 80 separate character assignments and last up to two days.
+These dynamic scenarios simulate high-stakes, high-pressure situations, such as international security crises, in which training participants must develop strategies, build coalitions, remain resilient, and seek resolutions according to their characters’ unique set of interests.
+Bell’s SMCEs have been conducted as standalone events and featured as part of advanced negotiation training programs at Harvard Law School, Harvard Kennedy School, and Stanford University.

-Arvid Bell holds a dual degree in political science and International Affairs from Free University of Berlin and Sciences Po Paris, a Master in Public Policy from Harvard University, and a doctoral degree in political science from Goethe University Frankfurt.
+Bell holds a Franco-German dual master’s degree in Political Science and International Affairs from the Free University of Berlin and Sciences Po Paris, a master’s degree in Public Policy from Harvard University’s Kennedy School of Government, and a doctoral degree in Political Science from Goethe University Frankfurt.